 - Use a damp sponge to wipe off liquid cooking spills before adding a small amount of cooktop cleaning cream to the surface.

-- Wipe the cooktop cleaning cream with a paper towel until the surface is clean.
+- Wipe the cooktop cleaning product with a paper towel until the surface is clean.

 - Use a dry cloth to wipe off remnants of the cleaner from the cooktop surface.